Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Introduction

 \textbf{Reasoning Consistency.} Prior techniques evaluate the reasoning of LLMs per single test, failing to study the consistency of reasoning across multiple tests with different or same coverage.
 Investigating such consistency can reveal the strength of inductive reasoning in LLMs: a model that correctly reasons about execution across tests with different coverage is unlikely to succeed by chance (\emph{strong} consistency), and a model that correctly reasons about the execution across tests with the same coverage, but not those with difference coverage, has a \emph{weak} consistency.
 Otherwise, the execution reasoning of the model can be considered random.

-This paper proposes \approach\footnote{\approach stands for \underline{C}ode \underline{E}xecution \underline{S}imulation}, a novel task to evaluate how LLMs can simulate the execution of given inputs. \approach unifies output prediction and intermediate program state predictions into \emph{one prompt}.
+This paper proposes \approach, a novel task to evaluate how LLMs can simulate the execution of given inputs. \approach unifies output prediction and intermediate program state predictions into \emph{one prompt}.
 Asking LLM to predict all intermediate program states and output makes the task complex and can confuse it, especially since this requires reasoning across multiple statements considering execution flow~\cite{allamanisunsupervised,sabbatella2024prompt,chang2024efficient}. \approach alleviates the issue by (1) prompting the model to predict essential decision point values (loop variables, loop iterables, conditional predicates, and branches) and (2) instructing the task with adaptive in-context examples (using static analysis to adjust the in-context example based on the program).

-\approach is \emph{flow-sensitive} (evaluates the execution reasoning of a program as a whole), \emph{scalable} (prompts LLM only once per program and test to analyze reasoning), and \emph{diagnostic} (automatically determines \emph{where} the execution reasoning diverges from the ground truth for incorrect output predictions or flags \emph{suspiciously correct output predictions} despite the divergence of execution reasoning from the ground truth).
+\approach is \emph{flow-sensitive} (evaluates the execution reasoning of a program as a whole), \emph{scalable} (prompts LLM once per program and test input), and \emph{diagnostic} (automatically determines \emph{where} the execution reasoning diverges from the ground truth for incorrect output predictions or flags \emph{suspiciously correct output predictions} despite the divergence of execution reasoning from the ground truth).
 It can also evaluate reasoning consistency across tests with the same or different coverage.
 These novelties enable an extensive empirical evaluation of $16$ API- and open-access LLMs (including three reasoning models) using \approach with the following notable findings\footnote{\approach artifacts are publicly available for assessment and reproducibility purpose~\cite{website}.}:

 $\bullet$ LLMs, to an extent of $81.42\%$, on average, can coherently simulate execution of \heval programs, $46.92\%$ and $53.08\%$ of which with correct and incorrect output predictions (\S \ref{subsec:rq1}). \gptf and \dsr demonstrate higher levels of incoherent reasoning due to natural language shortcuts.
 Despite coherent execution simulation, LLMs’ reasoning across different tests is inconsistent (\S \ref{rq:reasoning-consistency}), mostly random ($48.87\%$), or weak ($45.37\%$).